AlexandriaDAO/core/src/alex_frontend/public/README.md

 This project was born out of pilot project called UncensoredGreats where you'd chat with great authors in an uncensored way.
 There was one finding of this experiment that shaped Alexandria: When an AI is fed author words directly, and forced to answer without knowledge of the user's question, responses became far more interesting and honest.
 In other words, a technique to output particular human thoughts from training data rather than aggregate ones is far more condusive to discovery.

-As AI models grow in size and complexity, the outputs will grow more generic, and our uncensored methodology more fruitful.
+As AI models grow in size and complexity, the outputs will grow more generic, and our people-first methodology more fruitful.
 This direction goes against the grain of the entire AI space, but it steadfast in what we see as a longstanding principle of computer science, exemplified by the story of one early internet legend.

 #### The Hyperlink Paridigm